Rishabhkukreti/git-and-github/README.md

-# Module-3 Coding Assignment

-Coursera course: HTML, CSS, and Javascript for Web Developers
+Coursera course: getting started with git and github